Jawad-Nazari/School_library/README.md

 ### Key Features <a name="key-features"></a>

 - Use the `Decorator` design pattern.
+- Register a new students or teachers.
+- Register new books with title and author name .
-- Save records of who borrowed a book and when.
+- Show records of who borrowed a book and when.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>